-As an Applied Psychology intern, you are expected to know and comply with your internship site's privacy standards.
+As an Applied Psychology student, you are expected to know and comply with your service learning/ internship site's privacy standards.
 While each organization may vary a little bit with regard to some specifics, these general guidelines will apply to all organizations:

-- 1. Unless you are speaking to your site supervisor at your internship site, do not refer to your client by name.
-When you are speaking/writing to other professionals and refer to your client, you should use your client's initials.
+- 1. Unless you are speaking to a member of the treatment team at your site, do not refer to your client by name.
+When you are speaking/writing to other professionals or to fellow NCC students and you refer to your client, you should use your client's initials.
 This preserves the person's privacy.
 Use initials only. - 2.
-Never, under any circumstances, discuss your client outside of your internship site or class.
-Information that is known as "identifying information"-- specifics about your client that would enable someone else to identify the client-- should always be protected.
-What happens at the internship, stays at the internship.
+Never, under any circumstances, discuss your client outside of your service learning/internship site.
+Information that is known as "identifying information"-- specifics

-- 3. Always write progress notes for class using the client's initials only. - 4.
+- about your client that would enable someone else to identify the client-- should always be protected.
+What happens at the internship, stays at the internship. - 3.
+Always write progress notes for class using the client's initials only. - 4.
 Do not leave any paperwork with any identifying information about your client in a place where someone could accidentally view it, or it could easily get lost.
 Keep information covered, keep it secure.